-We believe in simple, intuitive UI.
-When someone visits our engine they should be able to utilize it productively instantly.
+We believe in simple, intuitive user interfaces.
+When someone visits Phoebe they should be able to utilize it productively instantly.
 This is the "Apple" way.

 But we also believe in providing visitors with power, if they want it.
 This is the "Android" way.